 When a mis-seed is revealed during a mission, scouting, or commandeering attempt, it is placed out-of-play.
-Misseeds are not encountered; for example, a mis-seeded dilemma may not be replaced with a Q-Flash using Beware of Q.
+Misseeds are not encountered; for example, a mis-seeded dilemma may not be replaced with a Q-Flash using Beware of O.

-You may deliberately mis-seed cards under A mission as a bluff.
-When discovered, such mis-seeds are placed out-of-play as usual.
-However, if you reveal your own mis-seeded card under any mission, you may not solve that mission (or complete any objective targeting it) for the rest of the game.
-(If you reveal your own mis-seeded card under Empok Nor , you may not commandeer that Empok Nor while it is uncontrolled.)
+If you reveal your own mis-seeded card under any mission, you may not solve that mission (or complete any objective targeting it) for the rest of the game.
+(If you reveal your own mis-seeded card under Empok Nor 1, you may not commandeer that Empok Nor while it is uncontrolled.)
 Revealing your opponent's mis-seeds, or your opponent revealing your mis-seeds, does not affect your ability to solve a mission or commandeer Empok Nor.

-Mis-seeds include (but are not limited to) non seed cards (such as Equipment cards) placed under a mission as a bluff, multiple copies of the same card seeded under one mission by a single player, multiple artifacts seeded under one mission by a single player, space dilemmas revealed from beneath planet missions (and vice versa), and personnel with no game text allowing them to seed (such as Mirasta Yale under a mission other than First Contact).
+Mis-seeds include (but are not limited to) any cards which may not be seeded beneath a mission (such as Event cards), which were placed under a mission as a bluff, multiple copies of the same card seeded under one mission by a single player, multiple artifacts seeded under one mission by a single player, space dilemmas revealed from beneath planet missions (and vice versa), and personnel with no game text allowing them to seed (such as Mirasta Yale under a mission other than First Contact).